Arvindvishwakarma/Percentage-Calculator/README.md

-#This is an Amazing Project
+#This is an awesome Project
 # Percentage-Calculator
 It is a percentage calculator by using python and tkinter.